 Then one day Yosef came to her home.
 He had brought with him the Ketubah, or the marriage contract, which he presented to Miriam and her father.
 There was the matter of the ‘bride price’ to be paid, a token to be given by Yosef, for raising their daughter as well as being an expression of his love for her.
 Yosef, like any good Jewish man seemed most willing to pay it, but Hannah refused to hear of this talk; she was a woman ahead of her times and wanted Miriam to be the same.
 She was proud that her baby had now grown up to be a fine young woman, who among other things feared God.
 But now, all she could do was reminiscence about the day Miriam was born.

-It was on their first visit to the synagogue, after her birth, that Yehoyaqim was given the honour of an aliyah, the opportunity to bless the reading of the Torah in the synagogue.
+It was on their first visit to the synagogue, after her birth, that Yehoyaqim was given the honour of an alyiah, the opportunity to bless the reading of the Torah in the synagogue.
 Hannah remembered how proudly he proclaimed the blessing for her health and that of their baby.
-It was in this tiny synagogue in Nazareth that their baby was named Miriam, a name borne by the sister of Mosesin the Old Testament.
+It was in this tiny synagogue in Nazareth that their baby was named Miriam, a name borne by the sister of Moses in the Old Testament.

 On that day, a much younger Elizabeth, their anepsios or kinswoman, sat with her head covered in the balcony, viewing the proceedings behind the mechitza which separated the men from women.
 Who would have thought that one day this little Miriam would drop everything to be with Elizabeth during her pregnancy?
 It was this pregnancy that had left most of the Jews in amazement of what God could do kindling the hope for the arrival of a Messiah.

-But how time flies, for here was Miriam standing now beside Yosef, waiting for her to say yes to this marriage.
+But how time flies, for here was Yosef standing now beside Miriam, waiting for her to say yes to this marriage.
 Yosef was a man of tradition.
-He had, as tradition dictated, poured a cup of wine for his beloved waiting to see if she drank it.
+He had as tradition dictated poured a cup of wine for his beloved waiting to see if she drank it.
 If she did then she would have accepted the proposal and they would be betrothed.

 Coyly she lifted the cup to her lips; her cheeks flushed as she gently sipped the wine to a rapturous applause in the room.
 Yosef pulled out the bench he had made as a gift for his beloved and gave it to Miriam.
 It was the same bench she was sitting on when Gabriel appeared to her, announcing the good news of salvation.
 Now all Miriam had to do was to wait for Yosef to return and collect her on their wedding day; but Gabriel appeared before that day could come and the rest as they say was our ‘faith-story’